cran-task-views/Spatial/Spatial.md

     models for point-referenced Gaussian, Poisson, binomial, and binary data using stacking of predictive densities.
-By eliminating the need for MCMC and leveraging parallel computation, it offers a fast and practical alternative to traditional Bayesian inference methods.
+By eliminating the need for MCMC and leveraging parallel computation, it offers a fast and practical alternative to traditional iterative methods that struggle to converge due to high-dimensional parameter space and weakly identified covariance parameters.

 ### Disease mapping and areal data analysis